aarcro/helga-versionone/README.md

 `Python SDK released by the VersionOne team <https://github.com/versionone/VersionOne.SDK.Python>` (albeit, an unofficial distribution of it), and that SDK relies upon elementree which is unavailable through verified/local PyPI sources.

-On py26 you'll need to pip install ordereddict

 Settings to Add